Lesson 31 of 2244

 2. Problems people around you have

-Your parents, teachers, your friends' parents, their bosses, people at your first job — they all have work frustrations.
+Customers, coworkers, managers, operators, and people in niche communities — they all have work frustrations.
 Listen.
 When an adult complains about 'the stupid tool I have to use every day,' that's a business idea.
-Many teen founders have built their first $10k/mo business serving a tiny industry their parent or aunt works in.
+Many founders have built their first $10k/mo business serving a tiny industry their parent or aunt works in.

 3. Problems exposed by a new technology